Earth No More: Development

 Earth No More was scheduled to be released in 2009 for Microsoft Windows, PlayStation 3 and Xbox 360 video game consoles by the Finnish developer Recoil Games.
 The release was postponed indefinitely in 2009 due to 3D Realms' financial reasons and their layoffs, and in February 2011 Recoil Games told the Finnish financial newspaper Kauppalehti that they are no longer involved in the project.
 In the Radar Group website, the developer of the game is listed as "unannounced".

-In June 2012 Earth No More appeared on several websites including Gambitious, Symbid and Impact Crowd all of which are websites dedicated to projects being invested in by people in the game industry.
-Labeled as Earth No More - 3D Realms with the description Mankind's relentless destruction of Earth awakens a biological response from deep within the planet's crust that threatens an environmental apocalypse.
-This signaled the rumored revival of Earth No More under 3D Realms' helm with rumors circulating the internet about a Summer 2012 announcement of the title.
-Still, nothing was ever released.
+In June 2012 Earth No More appeared on several websites including Gambitious, Symbid and Impact Crowd, all of which are websites dedicated to projects being invested in by people in the game industry.
+A description of Earth No More by 3D Realms was: Mankind's relentless destruction of Earth awakens a biological response from deep within the planet's crust that threatens an environmental apocalypse.
+This signaled the rumored revival of Earth No More under 3D Realms' helm with rumors circulating the internet about a Summer 2012 announcement of the title, but nothing was ever released.